bparanj/crystal/innovation/shred/appliance.md

    - It likely runs a customized version of Linux optimized for its specific functions

 8. Autonomy:
-   - It's designed to operate largely autonomously, syncing data with a cloud portal periodically
+   - It's designed to operate autonomously, syncing data with a cloud portal periodically

 9. Security Features:
    - It includes encryption for data storage and transmission